AdobeDocs/experience-manager-forms-cloud-service.en/help/aem-forms-workflow-step-reference.md

 ## Forms-centric Workflows Steps {#forms-workflow-steps}

-Forms-centric workflow steps perform AEM Forms-specific operations in an AEM workflow.
+Forms-centric workflow steps perform AEM Forms-specific operations in an AEM Workflow.
 These steps allow you to rapidly build Adaptive Forms based Forms-centric workflow on OSGi.
 These workflows can be used for developing basic review- and approval-workflows, internal and across- the-firewall business processes.
 You can also use Forms Workflow steps to:

 * Create business processes, post-submission workflows, and backend workflows to manage enrollment processes.